 Applicants for external research funding, and those responsible for authorising external applications, should take all reasonable measures to ensure the accuracy and completeness of all information submitted to external sponsors.
 Applicants should not seek to identify or approach external assessors during the appraisal process.
-All applications will be made via PURE's 'Add new' application function.
+All applications will be made via the Funding Support Team by emailing funding@abertay.ac.uk..